filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

   - the timestamp on the block corresponds to the current epoch (it is neither in the past nor in the future) as defined by the clock subsystem.
 - `Ticket` - new ticket generated from that in the prior epoch (see {{<sref ticket_generation>}}).
 - `Miner` - The block producer's miner actor address.
+- `ElectionPoStVerifyInfo` - The byproduct of running an ElectionPoSt yielding requisite on-chain information (see {{<sref election_post>}}), namely:
-- `ElectionPoSt` - An array of `PartialTickets` derived from the PoSt produced in order to run leader election.
+  - An array of `PoStCandidate` objects, all of which include a winning partial ticket used to run leader election.
+  - `PoStRandomness` used to challenge the miner's sectors and generate the partial tickets.
+  - A `PoStProof` snark output to prove that the partial tickets were correctly generated.
 - `Messages` - To compute this:
   - Select a set of messages from the mempool to include in the block.
   - Separate the messages into BLS signed messages and secpk signed messages